skip to main | skip to sidebar

 (Pictures from Ashley and her friends, including, from top, Ashley, the running, and after the race, one of her fellow runners, Chilian miner, Edison Pena).

-embodiment studies,
+Labels: body image, embodiment studies, running

 Sunday, November 7, 2010